jamescarson3/ctls2017/docs/intro_to_linux_02.md

 $ ls
 ```

 There is nothing there because we have not made anything yet.
 Next, we will navigate back to the home directory.
-So far we have seen how to navigate "down" into directories, but how do we navigate back "up" to the parent directory?
+So far we have seen how to navigate "down" into folders, but how do we navigate back "up" to the parent folder?
 There are different ways to do it.
 For example, we could specify the complete path of where we want to go:

 ```
 $ pwd